Guide To Selling

 As is the case with lots of central London properties, there is a possibility that your home may be of interest to foreign investors, particularly if it’s a sizeable property in a desirable location.

-Likewise, properties near transport links [e.g., an underground, Crossrail, or overground station] are incredibly popular with commuters, particularly young professionals.
+Likewise, properties in areas near transport links [e.g., an underground, Crossrail, or overground station] are popular with commuters, particularly young professionals.
 As a result, you may want to present your property in a way that appeals to younger buyers.

-As with any property sale in the UK, selling your London home will incur a variety of fees.
-It’s important to determine the costs before you put your property on the market to ensure you make a good enough return after selling.
+As with any property sale in the UK, selling your London home will incur variety of fees.
+It’s essential to determine the costs before you put your property on the market to ensure you make a good enough return after selling.

 • Selling Fees.
 These are the fees we will charge for selling your property.
 Contact us directly to get an idea of how these will work for your property.